scylladb/scylladb/docs/getting-started/install-scylla/launch-on-gcp.rst

         gcloud compute instances create scylla-node1 --image scylladb-5-2-1 --image-project scylla-images --local-ssd interface=nvme --machine-type=n1-highmem-8

-   To add more storage to the VM, add multipe ``--local-ssd interface=nvm`` options to the command.
+   To add more storage to the VM, add multiple ``--local-ssd interface=nvm`` options to the command.
 For example, the following command will launch a VM with 4 SSD, and 1.5TB of data (4 * `375 GB <https://cloud.google.com/compute/docs/disks/local-ssd>`_):

    .. code-block:: console